FULFILLING THE VISION

 Christ is the Seed of the woman.
 He will destroy the ancient serpent.
 This concept is repeated throughout the Prophets.

-Thine hand shall be lifted up upon thine adversaries, and all thine enemies shall be cut off.
+Your hand shall be lifted against your adversaries, and all your enemies shall be cut off.
 (Micah 5:9)

-Thou wentest forth for the salvation of thy people, even for salvation with thine anointed; thou woundedst the head out of the house by discovering the foundation unto the neck.
-Selah.
-(Habakkuk 3:13)
+You went forth for the salvation of your people, for salvation with your Anointed.
+You struck the head from the house of the wicked, by laying bare from foundation to neck.
+Selah (Habakkuk 3:13)

 One of the most important goals of the Divine restoration is to crush the head of Satan.
 The crushing will be accomplished through Christ-filled people and is the coming of the Kingdom of God.

-And the God of peace shall bruise [crush] Satan under your feet shortly… (Romans 16:20)
+And the God of peace will crush Satan under your feet shortly.
+The grace of our Lord Jesus Christ be with you.
+Amen.
+(Romans 16:20)

 The destiny of the members of the Body of Christ is to be filled with the Life of Christ so they can bring judgment on the adversary who robbed them in the beginning.